 - Original - Classic Google Maps design

-- Minimal Blue - Displays water in blue and the rest of the map in white
+- Blue - Displays water in blue and the rest of the map in white

 Add more layers

-Check the options below to add more layers to the map:
+Switch the toggles for the options below on to add more layers to the map:

-- Show Controls - Display zoom, direction arrows, and map scale
+- Controls - Display zoom, direction arrows, and map scale

 - In the block editor, tap Design.